 The travel case is great

-I don’t want to get too checked up about a moulded piece of plastic, but the travel case supplied is really nice.
+I don’t want to get too checked up about a molded piece of plastic, but the travel case supplied is really nice.

 Made from a translucent plastic, you place the brush into the case either horizontally or vertically, depending on which way you are holding it.

-It is designed so that the head remains attached to the handle and minimises the effort required to pop it in and out of the case.
+It is designed so that the head remains attached to the handle and minimizes the effort required to pop it in and out of the case.